yeasy/learning_pickleball/02_fitness_en.md

 ### Speed training
-* Hit the ball continously to the wall without landing, 1 minute each set, 3 sets;
+* Hit the ball continuously to the wall without landing, 1 minute each set, 3 sets;
 * 10 meters fast back and forth running, 1 minute each set, 3 sets;
 * 10 meters fast left and right turn around, 1 minute each set, 3 sets;

 ### Accuracy training

 * Hold a paddle or water bottle, circle the eight characters 100 times per group, 3 groups;
-* Bounce the ball with paddle, 100 times for each set, 3 sets for forehand and backhand;
+* Bounce the ball with paddle, 100 times for each set, 3 sets by forehand, backhand and alternate;
 * Toss balls into buckets, 20 times per group, 3 groups;
 * Toss the ball to a point on the wall and then catch the ball, 20 times each, 3 sets;